Terms of Business

 12.4 We do not accept responsibility for the loss or damage of any item which we hold on your behalf unless we expressly agree in writing to the contrary.

 12.5 After completing the work, we will be entitled to keep all your papers and document whilst there is still money owed to us for fees and expenses.
 We will keep our file of your papers including emails and any hardcopies thereof, for up to six (6) years, except those that you ask to be returned to you.
 We keep files on the understanding that we can destroy them six (6) years after the date of the final bill (and up to 12 years in respect of some regulatory transfers).
 We will not destroy documents you ask us to deposit in safe custody.
-If we take papers or documents out of storage in relation to continuing or new instructions to ask for you, we will not normally charge for such retrieval.
-However we may charge you both for time spent producing stored papers that are requested as well as reading correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.
+We charge a nominal amount if you ask us to take papers or documents out of storage.
+We will in addition charge for any time spent reading correspondence or other work necessary to comply with your instructions in relation to the retrieved papers.

 We retain copyright and all other intellectual property rights in all documents and other works we develop or generate for you in providing the Services (including know-how and working materials as well as final documents).
 We now grant you a non-exclusive, non-transferable, non-sublicensable licence to use such documents or other works solely for the Matter to which the Services of developing or generating them relate and not otherwise.
 If you do not pay us in full for our Services in relation to that Matter we may, on giving you notice, revoke that licence and only re-grant it to you once full payment has been made.